OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **transforms\connstrings.mytransform.config** to file **app.config**

-### Applying a transform to multiple targets in a sibling directory
+### Applying a transform to multiple targets in a sibling directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingatransformtomultipletargetsinasiblingdirectoryApplyingatransformtomultipletargetsinasiblingdirectory}

 Given a package which has the structure: